This lemon blueberry bundt cake has a delicious lemon flavor with sweet berries throughout. It’s moist, flavorful and drizzled with lemon glaze.

 - Oil.
 Note that we’re just using a little oil in this recipe.
 It’s nowhere near enough for the cake to taste oily, but just a little to help keep the cake moist for a few extra days.

 - Sour cream.
 It makes cakes incredibly moist with a tight crumb.
 Make sure you’re using sour cream from a tub.
 I use one that’s 18% MF (typically, what’s labelled full-fat in North America).

 - Lemon zest and freshly squeezed lemon juice.
 Together, they provide the best lemon flavor.
 It’s bright, tart and perfectly lemony without being sour.

 - Sweet, juicy blueberries.
 Fresh or frozen berries will work perfectly in this recipe.
 It can be tempting to add extra berries – but I don’t recommend it because it makes the cake much more difficult to slide out of the pan.

 A Note About Frozen Berries

-- When making bundt cakes, I highly recommend using a light-colored, non-stick pan.
+- When making bundt cakes, use a light-colored, non-stick pan.
 A light-colored pan minimizes over browning of the cake.

 - Make sure to grease and flour the pan very well (even if you’re using a non-stick pan), and get into all the ridges.
 I use pan release for the best results.
 You can buy pan release from specialty baking shops or craft stores (I know Wilton makes one), or make your own.
 To make your own pan release:

-- Make sure the butter, eggs and sour cream are room temperature before getting started for even mixing.
+- Make sure the butter, eggs, sour cream and milk are room temperature before getting started for even mixing.

 - Always zest the lemons first, then squeeze out the juice.
 This makes the process much easier.